Unit doublet

 The function is zero for all values except zero, where its behaviour is interesting.
 Its integral over any interval enclosing zero is zero.
 However, the integral of its absolute value over any region enclosing zero goes to infinity.
 The function can be thought of as the limiting case of two rectangles, one in the second quadrant, and the other in the fourth.
-The length of each rectangle is k, whereas their breadth is 1/k2, where k tends to zero.
+The width of each rectangle is k, whereas the height of each is 1/k2, in the limit as k approaches zero.